Orika Africa

 Kibale Forest National Park

-East Africa's primate capital holds over 1,500 chimpanzees across 12 communities, with four habituated for trekking.
-The Kanyanchu programme has run since 1993 with a sighting rate above 90%.
-Thirteen primate species share the forest alongside 370 bird species, including 23 Albertine Rift endemics found nowhere else in East Africa.
+East Africa's primate capital holds one of the continent's densest chimpanzee populations across multiple communities, several habituated for trekking.
+The Kanyanchu programme has run since 1993 with an exceptionally high sighting rate.
+A wealth of primate species share the forest alongside a rich bird list, including Albertine Rift endemics found nowhere else in East Africa.

 Murchison Falls National Park, Uganda